Featured image of post How to Update Docker Container and Compose Stacks

 history | grep "docker run"

-Update Docker compose stack
+Update a Docker compose stack

 1. Navigate to the directory where the stack .yaml file is located: